 - Gather all your marinade ingredients.

-- Heat the ghee or oil in a wide, lidded pan over a medium-high flame, and sauté the mustard and cumin seeds until they sizzle; about 1 to 2 minutes.
-Add the onions and cook until soft and golden at the edges.
+- Turn the heat to medium and add the onions and salt.
+Cook until the onions are soft and golden on the edges.
 Stir frequently, adding a splash of water if needed to keep the onions from sticking to the bottom of the pan.
 Don’t hurry this phase because you are building flavor.
-This step can take anywhere from 10 to 16 minutes, or more if necessary.
+This step can take anywhere from 10 to 16 minutes.

 - Kashmiri chilies are not particularly hot and are used to add flavor and color to the dish.
 If you wish to have a hotter dish, you can use dried guajillo peppers, or for even more heat, chile de arbol.
 I suggest that you start with a modest hit of chilies, and you can always add cayenne or hot sauce at the end.
 If you aren’t near an Indian grocery, Thai green chilies are the best fresh chili substitution or one serrano for every 2 smaller chilies.